boystrange/ProgramVerification/src/Demo.lagda.md

 collection of functions written in the same language in which we have implemented `fibo` and `fast-fibo`.

-Below are two functions, called `lemma` and `theorem` that prove the equivalence of `fibo` and `fast-fibo`.
+Below are two functions, called `lemma` and `theorem`, that prove the equivalence of `fibo` and `fast-fibo`.
 For the time being they look like almost random sequences of meaningless symbols.
 In this course we will learn how to write such proofs with the help of the interactive features of Agda.
 For the sake of this quick introduction, though, it may be worth to notice that in the **types** of these functions we recognize occurrences of `∀` (the